loqaCommunities/loqaPrototype/README.md

 # Loqa prototype

 btw you need npm
-and to launch it just do npm run start
+and to launch it just do npm start